JackLeEmmerdeur/PDOBatch/README.md

 );

 // ================================================================
-// Create a batch inserter for the table users for many records
+// Create a batch inserter for the table users for many records of
-// of which you want to set the columns surname, lastname and email
+// which you want to set the columns "surname", "lastname"
+// and "email".
 $bi = new PDOBatch\PDOBatchInserter($db, "users", ["surname","lastname","email"], 600);

 for($i=0; $i<10000; $i++)
 {
   // This only does a real db-insert on every collected 600 records,
-  // emptys the collection subsequently, before restarting to collect
+  // empties the collection subsequently, before restarting to
+  // collect again.
   $bi->addBatch(["foo$i", "bar$i", "baz$i"]);
 }